 Choosing to eat meat regularly, you should balance your meals with salads, radishes, mushrooms, wheat or barley grass products, and fruit instead of sugar.

 Sweeten deserts with fruit, organic fruit juices (not concentrated), stevia, maple syrup or molasses.

 Eat sweet vegetables (artichokes, winter squash, sweet potatoes, etc.) for dessert or in desserts.

-Eat something sour, pungent, or spicy to diminish cravings; Schisandra berry is a great berry to eat when craving sugar.
+Eat something sour, tart, or spicy to diminish cravings; Schisandra Chinensis berry is a great berry to eat when craving sugar.

 Cravings can be caused by hyper-acidity, which often results from lack of exercise or eating too quickly, too much, or an excess of meats and refined foods.
 In that case, have some raw or lightly cooked vegetables or a glass of bancha tea with lemon, or even do something which doesn’t involve eating.
 Exercise or breathe deeply until the cravings subside.

 Prepare meals at home to avoid sugar in restaurants and manufactured food.
 Read labels.
 Sugar and chemical sweeteners are in almost everything, i.e., bread, cereals, salad dressings, soups, mixes, cured meat, canned food, bottled drinks.